CAMS IPO ANALYSIS BY FINCAREPLAN

 The above image is the pictorial representation of CAMS from FY 2016-17 to FY 2019-20 and Jun-2020.

-The company’s asset has grown at a rate of 8.22% per annum in the last 4 years.
+The company’s assets have grown at a rate of 8.22% per annum in the last 4 years.

-Profit after tax also have seen better growth in the last 4 years of 8.73%
+Profit after tax also has seen better growth in the last 4 years of 8.73%

-Amid the COVID situation, the company has shown a sustainable business which equals the average quarterly sale of FY2019-20.
+Amid the COVID situation, the company has shown a sustainable business which equals the average quarterly sales of FY2019-20.

 Since the company has acquired 70% of the market share, it behaves as a monopoly in its business.